Important Note for EU students applying to commence their studies in 2021-22 or afterwards

-Your application will be considered and assessed on an individual basis if you are undertaking a paid internship or have other sources of funding from the College or an external organisation.
+Please note that your application will be considered and assessed on an individual basis if you are undertaking a paid internship or have other sources of funding either from the College or from an external organisation.

-For successful applicants, the amount of the bursary awarded will depend on their household income as well as the duration of their planned activity, with a maximum of £2,120 for 8 weeks.
+For successful applicants, the amount of the bursary awarded will depend, among other factors, on their household income and the duration of their planned activity.
+The maximum amount that can be awarded is £2,240 for 8 weeks.

-Successful applicants, whose household income is below £42,620, will be awarded the full amount, which is £265 per week.
+Successful applicants, whose household income is below £42,620, will be considered for the full amount, which is £280 per week.
 If the household income of successful applicants is above this threshold, a partial bursary will be awarded.

 Conditions of the award

 All recipients of Summer Bursaries will be required to:

-(a) Submit to the Director of Education & Senior Tutor a report on their Summer Bursary project by 1st October 2019; and
+(a) Submit a report on their Summer Bursary project by 1st October 2021; and